FUNERAL LITURGY PLANNING:

 What times are available for funerals at the Cathedral?
 The Cathedral will make every effort to set a funeral time convenient for the family.
-However, the Cathedral campus Can be very busy, with two schools and a noon Mass.
-Weekday funerals take place at 10:00 or 1:00 pm.
+However, the Cathedral campus can be very busy, with two schools and a noon Mass.
+Weekday funerals take place at 10:00 am or 1:00 pm.
 Saturday funerals allow for slightly more flexibility in time.
 Funeral Masses cannot take place on Sunday.

 Can we choose to use St. Michael Chapel instead of the Cathedral?
 Yes, for funerals at which fewer than 100 people are expected, St Michael is ideal.
 The Cathedral has a capacity of 650.